 Chef Terrance Brennan

 The son of Virginia restauranteurs, Terrance Brennan began cooking at the age of 13 and rose steadily to become one of America’s most renowned and imaginative chefs.
 Following positions at several Washington, DC restaurants and hotels, he moved to NYC to work at the celebrated restaurant Le Cirque, then to Europe’s greatest Michelin-starred kitchens including Taillevent, La Tour d’Argent, Le Moulin de Mougins, Gualtiero Marchesi, Les Crayeres and La Gavroche.
-Inspired by the regions “cuisine of the sun, “ Chef Brennan opened NYC restaurant Picholine in 1993, which quickly earned three stars from The New York Times, 4 stars from New York Magazine, two Michelin stars and many James Beard nominations, including Outstanding Restaurant.
+Chef Brennan opened NYC restaurant Picholine in 1993, which quickly earned three stars from The New York Times, 4 stars from New York Magazine, two Michelin stars and many James Beard nominations, including Outstanding Restaurant.
 In 2001, he opened Artisanal, a bistro-fromagerie-wine bar that gained immediate prominence as a shrine to the pleasures of fine cheeses and was awarded Best Brasserie Cuisine in the 2002 Zagat Survey.
-In 2003, he launched Artisinal Premium Cheese—a 10,000 square-foot facility and school dedicated to the education, selection, maturation, and distribution for the world’s finest artisanal cheeses.
-A frequent guest on the “Today” show, Terrance has also appeared on PBS, Martha Stewart Living Television, “CBS Morning News,” “The Early Show and Anthony Bourdains’ No Reservations.
+In 2003, he launched Artisinal Premium Cheese—a 10,000 square-foot facility and school dedicated to the education, selection, maturation, and distribution of the world’s finest artisanal cheeses.
+A frequent guest on the Today show, Terrance has also appeared on PBS, Martha Stewart Living Television, CBS Morning News, The Early Show and Anthony Bourdains’ No Reservations.
 Like many NYC chefs, Chef Brennan had always sourced high quality food from the Hudson Valley for his restaurants.
 However, it wasn’t until after his relocation here that he began to fully understand the thriving food culture intros region.
 After exploring the local farms and learning about farm management practices, Chef Brennan grew a greater appreciation for the commitment to sustainable farming and is a true supporter of the local and sustainable food system.

 Our Renowned 2017 Chefs